theobald-software/theobald-software.github.io/content/_en/yunio/introduction/installation-and-update.md

 progressstate: 5
 ---

-yunIO is a Windows service that comes with an embedded Web UI.<br>
+yunIO provides a Windows service for the communication with the SAP system and comes with an embedded Web UI, the yunIO Designer.<br>
 The yunIO service is installed on a local or cloud-hosted Windows server environment.

 ### Setup